aumathew/AzureArmTemplateCompiler/README.md

 1. To compile a template
 `Arml++.exe –t [template.json] -p [parameters.json] -r [resourceGroupName] -s [subscriptionId] -o [outputOfCompilation.json]`

+        a. `OutputOfCompilation.json` is a self contained template that would be understood by ARM.

 2. One can also emit custom trace statements from JavaScript by using `arm.log(‘’)` function.
 This will be emitted to the console output of arml++.exe.